rachaelstanislaw/rachael_teaching_syllabus/javascript/intro.md

 - modulo operator
 - bang operator

-## Useful Commands
-- $ node
-- control c

-## Additional Resources
+## Chrome console
-- <a href="https://www.w3schools.com/js/js_datatypes.asp" target="blank">JavaScript Data Types</a>
-- <a href="https://www.tutorialspoint.com/javascript/javascript_builtin_functions.htm" target="blank">JavaScript Built-in Functions Organized By Data Type</a>
+* Open up any website in chrome and inspect.
+Show the HTML markup.
+Then open up the console log.

 ## Data Types

-JavaScript takes in information in a very specific way.
-JS is a loosely typed language, meaning the programmer does not have to declare the type of data contained in a variable.
+JS is a loosely typed language.
+Meaning the programmer does not have to declare the type of data contained in a variable.

 ## Primitive Data Types